Software Engineering for Self-Adaptive Robotics: A Research Agenda: Operations for SAR

 \subsubsection{Experimentation in Real Environment}

 During operations, there might not be enough information to accurately identify the relationships between the system and its environment for planning purposes.
 For instance, a robot that never changes speed will not have a sense of its own inertia.
 This means that SAR planners may need to actively instruct the managed robot to conduct experiments to gather crucial data about itself or its environment, enabling them to plan effectively.
-This presents a challenge, as the experiments must be designed in a way that does not compromise the safety of the system or its environment.
+This presents a challenge, as the experiments must be designed to avoid compromising the safety of the system or its environment.